 - Easy transfers to and from your savings account

 If it applies, you might also research whether a bank charges foreign transaction fees or allows free use of ATMs while you’re traveling.
 If you opt for a bank that charges fees on your other daily activities, you might lose the benefits of not having a monthly fee.

 Now that we’ve looked at the 9 best free checking accounts with no minimum balance, as well as some that have a minimum balance requirement, there are a few other things to consider.
 Here are some frequently asked questions about fee-free banking.

-You can find a no-fee checking account at a variety of lenders, both online and brick-and-mortar.
+You can find a free checking account at a variety of banks and credit unions, both online and brick-and-mortar.
 The above list can help you get started.

 How do I deposit cash with an online checking account?

 One challenge of an online bank account is that you don’t have a physical location for depositing and withdrawing cash.
 You’ll need to rely on ATMs for your cash transactions, although some online account providers have partnerships with Walgreens or CVS locations for cash deposits.

 Since you will rely heavily on ATMs, it’s important to look for a bank or credit union that offers ATM use without fees.
 Many online banks partner with nationwide ATM services like MoneyPass or Allpoint, while others reimburse up to so many times per month.
 You can find online checking options that offer unlimited domestic ATM reimbursements.